CamCove-Crichton/Whiskey-d_Away/README.md

 - Footer is not displaying on smaller displays, it probably has something to do with styling, but will need to come back to look at it
 - After readjusting the way the lists are iterated through for the max attendees, it seems there is a bug when the items are in the basket, it seems to have the same number of attendees on every line item, which is not correct.
 - I have found there to be an error on the basket page when it comes to the note to display to the user how much is needed to be spent to qualify for the discount, as at the moment it display 0 instead of the the amount required to spend
+- I have noticed there is a slight difference in the background colour of the date of birth fields when it comes to the booking form and the urser profile, which will need to be looked at, at a later stage

 ## Credits